Last updated: May 2026 — Weather patterns and crowd data verified for 2026 season

 December Cold, misty, quiet Low Good Winter fog atmosphere, no tourists

 Temperature at Ma Pi Leng Pass (~1,500m).
-Ha Giang city is 3–5°C warmer.
-Buckwheat flower peak in November varies year to year — check Facebook group “Ha Giang Loop” for real-time reports.
+Ha Giang city runs 3–5°C warmer.
+Check Facebook group “Ha Giang Loop” for real-time buckwheat bloom reports in November.

 Ha Giang vs Other North Vietnam Destinations by Season